 DEFINITION

-Legal and organizational measures to prevent money laundering and terrorist financing.
+Anti-Money Laundering (AML) refers to the set of legal, regulatory, and organizational measures designed to prevent money laundering and terrorist financing.

 MEANING